Blockers in Kanban & Agile

 - Escalate, escalate, escalate

 Once you’ve unblocked the work item, keep a record of the blocker.
 These records can be very useful at the next retrospective in understanding common causes of blockages.
+Important data points to capture per blocker are

 Things to avoid when handling blockers